Kati roll: History

 The kati part of the name came later.
 Like everyone else in India, Nizam used iron skewers to make their kababs; they were easy to maintain and lasted a lifetime.
-However, as Nizam popularity grew, these long heavy iron skewers became problematic, as far many more were required than could be handled.
+However, as Nizam's popularity grew, these long heavy iron skewers became problematic, as far many more were required than could be handled.
 In 1964, Nizam moved to bamboo skewers that were lightweight and available in large numbers.
 These skewers are referred to in Bengali as kati or 'stick', and the names kati kabab and kati roll soon stuck.
 The name eventually became synonymous with any kind of paratha rolled with stuffing (even when neither kati nor kabab was involved) such as the egg roll or the potato roll, and later even for other breads such as naan or rumali.

 In West Bengal, shops serving rolls are mostly known as Roll-er-dokaan and people use roll to refer to a kati roll.
 Chicken roll and egg roll are two of the most common variants of kati roll.